BenjaminHamon/JobOrchestra/readme.md

 The project is open source software.
 See [About](about.md) for more information.

-## Architecture

-A job orchestra setup includes several components:
-* The database, which stores information about jobs, runs, workers, etc.
-* The master, which supervises workers, distributes runs and saves results to the database.
-* The service, which exposes a web api to retrieve information from the database and to interact with the master.
-* The website, a web interface on top of the service for it to be usable by end users.
-* The workers, which executes runs assigned to them by the master and send back results.

-The project is structured with a python package for each component as each one has its own process and can run separately from the others.
-The model package includes common code, in particular providers for the database.

 ## Development

 The project include commands to automate development related tasks.
 They are exposed by the `development/main.py` script.
 Check the script help, using the `--help` option, for information about commands.
 You can also run commands with the `--simulate` option to check their behavior before actually running them.